 Professors Fama and French make this statement because the empirical research on the momentum effect is clear: Pre-transaction costs, winners tend to keep winning, and losers tend to keep on losing.(2)

 As natural skeptics, we have independently verified many of the empirical results associated with momentum.
 Momentum is well-grounded, historically.
-And while we never want to invest in a strategy simply because it has a great backtest, we believe that the momentum anomaly is a sustainable active investment strategy.
+While we never want to invest in a strategy simply because it has a great backtest, we believe the momentum anomaly is a sustainable active investment strategy.
 We believe the strategy can persist for the same reasons we believe value investing returns are persistent:

-We minimize deeply ingrained human bias by following a systematic approach to security selection, which protects us from our own behavioral errors.
+We minimize deeply ingrained human bias by following a systematic approach to security selection, which protects us from our behavioral errors.
 Our tools do not necessarily need to be complex, but they do need to be systematic.
 We contend with volatility and career risk by educating investors on the long-term horizon required to be a successful momentum investor.
-We refuse to appease those who seek to avoid career risks by “diluting” our Quantitative Momentum Index and turning it into a closet index.(3) Hence, our strategy is concentrated and follows an evidence-based methodology.
+We refuse to appease those seeking to avoid career risks by “diluting” our Quantitative Momentum Index and turning it into a closet one.(3) Our strategy is concentrated and follows an evidence-based methodology.
 In the end, we cannot guarantee long-term success, but our index process does promise one thing: a high-conviction momentum strategy that seeks to do the following:

 Buy Stocks with the Highest Quality Momentum.